Gaelic Festival Vestiges in England

 It turns out that Caking indeed is a misnomer.
 To call the activity ‘caking’ was reported to be firmly rejected by adults still honouring an aspect of it in Stannington (as they did into the 1990s), insisting the night was called Kakin.
 As near-as-dammit the same moniker, you could be forgiven for seeing it as a slight distortion of ‘caking’, except locals were adamant it had none of that meaning.
 Not too dissimilarly, to reiterate, in Deepcar and Stocksbridge it has always been ‘Kay-kay night’ – as both the adults around as well as myself and my brother knew it as child partakers in the early to mid 1960s.
 We never understood it as a reference to any sort of cake, and would have dismissed the suggestion.
 This was confirmed in the survey by Beck, who concluded that none of the many children doing “kay-kaying” he had interviewed accepted that what they were doing had anything to do with cake.
 Children also retained the sense of a whole week of linked activity from October 31st to Bonfire Night, revealing their implicit understanding that it was a five-day ‘fire festival’, as were key ‘Celtic’ seasonal celebrations.

-The song (if it can be termed so grandly) we sang in Stocksbridge/Deepcar began “Kay kay kay / Kay kay kay” – ‘kay’ in two trios rather than pairs, probably just to fit the tune, which at the beginning was that of Three Blind Mice!
+The song (if it can be termed so grandly) we sang in Stocksbridge/Deepcar began “Kay kay kay / Kay kay kay” – ‘kay’ in two trios rather than pairs, probably just to fit the tune, which at the beginning was that of (or akin to) Three Blind Mice!
 Such sophistication melody-wise gave way to something more like a strongly rhythmic chant as the content descended into money-begging doggerel: “hole in mi stockin’, hole in mi shoe / If you haven’t got a penny then an ha’penny will do / If you haven’t got an ha’penny then God bless you”.
 [Fifty years before, there was an extra line featuring a farthing.
 That’s inflation for you!]

-Most intriguingly, a Stannington resident posted on an internet message-board much of the very same ditty in his own recollection, of when he was aged 10 in 1965, except that the beginning was the evidently less corrupted “Kay-an-ara”.
+Most intriguingly, a Stannington resident posted on an internet message-board much of the very same ditty in his own recollection, of when he was aged 10 in 1965, except that the beginning was the perhaps less corrupted “Kay-an-ara”.
 This points to whatever is the name of the custom being multisyllabic, while the ‘kay kay kay’ alternative start suggests main elements beginning k or with a k sound.
 Both of these aspects appear to be represented in a third different beginning that another contributor to the same message-board gave as being the tradition in his particular locale: ‘Cake cake copper copper / Cake cake copper copper’.
 Ostensibly seeking alternative food or money ‘reward’, the repeat of the k sounds in rhythm suggests a somewhat deeper meaning.

 The name indeed proves key to just what is this fascinating modern survival.
 If the actual cake itself, parkin, is named in Gaelic after the overall festival, then might not also be named originally in Gaelic the specific custom?
 This seems still more likely after considering major aspects of the tradition at the opposite end of the calendar – the start of the ‘Celtic’ ‘light’ year, Beltane; May Day and thereabouts: Whit(suntide) – which was manifest hereabouts as annual time-immemorial major highly localised festivals and grand fairs.
 This last was always known as the Deepcar (or Penistone, etc) Feast, which curious moniker (for what was a fair, not a banquet) clearly is from fèis, pronounced ‘fesh’, a Gaelic word meaning ‘festival’.
 [It’s obviously not from Latin festivus via Old French festival, as is the eponynous English word.]
 The annual equally local Gala likewise is a term from Gaelic: seemingly two related roots.
 Old Gaelic (Old Irish) gala, meaning ‘warlike’, ‘valour’ and ‘fury’, from Proto-Celtic galā, ‘ability’; and gealach, ‘whitenesss’, This gives away the function of the May festivities: the old ‘May games’ were for determining who would be the ‘May King’ alongside the May Queen.
 The May King & Queen obviously are the symbolic most fertile couple; by ‘sympathetic magic’ the guarantors of the fertility of the land.
 [The May Queen was the major school event at Deepcar, but as recorded in a 1966 film, Deepcar Gala featured not just children’s contests but “adults playing crazy games”; and all local ‘Whit Walks’ ended at a designated field for boys’ competitive games.]
 ‘Ability’ is in terms of male competitive strength and female fertility (youth/beauty), and is obtained by weeding out: purifying (the symbolic function of the fire in the fire festival, of course).
 This is where galaich, enters the fray: ‘whiten’, ‘make white’.
 Both galā and galaich seem key here; likely inter-related etymologically.
 [The standard etymology of a supposed meaning of ‘showy dress’ is far too recent (17th century) to be right; and that applies also to the word from which it’s derived: Old French, gale, ‘rejoicing’.
 At best this is itself derivative, not an origin.
 There are both Goidelic and Brittonic (Welsh) routes to English gala from Proto-Celtic; likely in turn from a Proto-Indo-European word.
 This could have evolved in some other direction to produce OF gale, but either way it’s a false trail.]